 - Lesson 1: The CIO and IT Leadership

-- Lesson 2: Managing the Costs of IT
+- Lesson 2: IT Mission and Managing its Costs

 - Lesson 3: The Value of IT